3035app/pialab-docker/Install-Without-Docker.md

 ```bash
 cat .api.env
 ```
-And get the value of the two variable : APICLIENTID & APICLIENTSECRET They will be used in the pialab-front configuration
+And get the value of the two variable : APICLIENTID & APICLIENTSECRET.
+They will be used in the pialab-front configuration.

 ### Post Install